VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Using the Shovel Plugin
 -----------------------

-Shovels act as well written client applications which move messages from a source to a destination broker.
+Shovels act as well-written client applications which move messages from a source to a destination broker.
-The below configuration shows how to setup a shovel to forward PubSub messages or perform multi-platform RPC communication from a local to a remote instance.
-The configuration requires the expects `hostname`, `port` and `virtual host` of the remote instance.
-It also needs certificates (private certs, public certificate signed by remote instance and remote CA certificate)
+The below configuration shows how to setup a shovel to forward PubSub messages or perform multi-platform RPC communication from a local (i.e. publisher node) to a remote instance (i.e. subscriber node).
+The configuration expects `hostname`, `port` and
+`virtual host` values of the remote instance.
+It also needs certificates, namely private certs, public certificate signed by remote instance, and remote CA certificate.

 Path: `$VOLTTRON_HOME/rabbitmq_shovel_config.yml`